jackeichen/pydiskcmd/README.md

 The '<device>' is usually a character device (ex: /dev/sdb or physicaldrive1).

-The following are all implemented sub-commands: list                        List all ATA devices on machine inq                         Send scsi inquiry command getlbastatus                Get LBA Status from target SCSI device readcap                     Read capacity from target SCSI device
+The following are all implemented sub-commands: list                        List all SCSI devices on machine inq                         Send scsi inquiry command getlbastatus                Get LBA Status from target SCSI device readcap                     Read capacity from target SCSI device